 Introduction to Social Work | ||

-Women-Culture and Society | ||
+Women, Culture and Society | ||

-Subtotal | 6 | |
+Subtotal | 6 |

 Diversity | ||

-Complete at least one from the following Diversity courses: | 3 | |
+Complete one course from the following: | 3 | |

 African-American History I | ||